 Profitability suffers due to low interest rates and global weakness

-Global weakness has also impacted trading desks and slowed down merger and acquisition activity, which could impact future earnings of investment banks like BNY Mellon.
-In order to boost profitability in a low interest rate environment, banks are reducing expenses by restructuring their businesses and focusing on their core.
+Custody banks keep records, track performance, and lend securities for institutional investors.
+BNY Mellon also manages investments for individuals and institutions.
+In order to boost profitability in a low interest rate environment, banks are reducing expenses by restructuring their businesses and focusing on their core segments.

 Return ratios for BNY Mellon

-Bank’s valuations are derived from the returns they are able to generate on assets and shareholder equity.
-These are key profitability measures for banks.
-During the third quarter, BNY Mellon posted return on equity (or ROE) of 9.1% compared to 11.6% during the same period last year.
-In the previous quarter, ROE was 9.4%.
+Bank’s (XLF) valuations are derived by the returns they are able to generate on their assets and shareholders’ equity.
+These are key measures of profitability for banks.
+During 4Q16, BNY Mellon (BK) posted return on equity (or ROE) of 9.3% compared to 7.1% during 4Q15.
+In the previous quarter, its ROE was 10.8%.